The Technical Services Department is one of two academic units in the University Libraries; the other is Public

 Collection Development denotes the activities that ensure that the University Libraries include in their collections the books, periodicals, and other appropriate library materials to support the institutional and research programs of the University of Louisiana at Lafayette and provide access to them.
 Funds are allocated by type of material (book, periodical, microforms, electronic resource, etc.), and by academic subject area.
 Collection Development also encompasses associated activities such as evaluation, location, weeding, and preservation.

-More information is in our Collection Development Policies & Procedures.
+More information is under Collection Development Policies & Procedures.

-More information is in our E-Resources & Serials Collection Development Policy.
+More information is under E-Resources & Serials Collection Development Policy.